ZhangShaozuo/FastSpeech2EmoInt/README.md

-# ProEmo - Instruction Manual
+# Instruction Manual

-This is the implementation of the paper "Prompt-Driven Text-to-Speech Synthesis Based on Emotion & Intensity Control"
+This is the implementation of the paper "Emotion and Intensity Regulated Text-to-Speech Synthesis Through Prompt Guidance"

 Credited to [Comprehensive-TTS](https://github.com/keonlee9420/Comprehensive-Transformer-TTS.git) and [Relative Attribute](https://github.com/chaitanya100100/Relative-Attributes-Zero-Shot-Learning.git)